siberoloji/siberoloji.github.io/content/blog/2024-09-28-useful-infosec-tools-a-comprehensive-guide.md

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
-- ***Zed Attack Proxy (ZAP):***  A web application scanner that can be used for fuzzing, websocket testing, and flexible scan policy management.
+- ***Zed Attack Proxy (ZAP):*** A web application scanner that can be used for fuzzing,websocket testing,and flexible scan policy management.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-- ***Burp Suite:***  A comprehensive web application security platform that includes a proxy, scanner, and intruder tool.
+- ***Burp Suite:*** A comprehensive web application security platform that includes a proxy,scanner,and intruder tool.
 <!-- /wp:list-item -->
 <!-- /wp:list -->